tediousjs/node-mssql/README.md

 <a name="connect" />
 ### connect([callback])

-Create connection to the server.
+Create a new connection pool with one active connection.
+This one initial connection serves as a probe to find out whether the configuration is valid.

 __Arguments__